ruoyann/pavo/README.md

-# PAVO
+# 🦚 PAVO

-Pavo - The latin translation of peacock

-We are Yu Cheng, Jeff, Joenz and Ruoyan, and this web app serves to answer the Second Problem Statement about Education:
-As technology rapidly infiltrates the education sector and changes not just the way people learn, but also how people teach, what refreshing ideas do you have to make learning and / or teaching more safe, exciting and effective?
+🦚 _Show your feathers with our collaborative whiteboard app_ 🦚

+**Pavo** is our submission for [Lifehack 2021](https://lifehack-2021.devpost.com), a virtual hackathon for a post-covid world.

+This hack was submitted for the **Education** category.
+Check out our [demo](pavopavopavo.herokuapp.com)!

-## Our motivation
+## Motivation

 In this post covid world, hybrid learning is the new normal.
 Students can be in a classroom and their education is augmented with technology, or educators can teach remotely from the comfort of their homes.
 Pavo aims to make the transition to hybrid learning easy.

-Pavo is a virtual whiteboard that allows for collaboration between teachers and students.
+Pavo is a virtual whiteboard that makes collaboration between teachers and students easy.

-Peacocks love to display their colourful feathers.
+Pavo is the Latin word for _peacock_, and as we know, peacocks love to display their colourful feathers.
 Similarly, in classrooms, we hope that students have the courage to show off their knowledge and answers.
 It is a common experience for students who are more introverted to stay quiet in class due to the reluctance to raise their hands or walk to the whiteboard.

-With this application, shy students can choose to submit answers anonymously to the teachers while the teachers look at their screens that consist of all students’ whiteboards in real time.
-Eventually, learning experience in a classroom setting is enhanced, as students are more willing to contribute to class discussions, while teachers are enabled to better understand students’ struggles.
+With this application, shy students can choose to submit their answers to the teachers while the teachers look at their screens that consist of all students’ whiteboards in real time.
+Learning experience in a classroom setting is enhanced, as students are more willing to contribute to class discussions, while teachers are enabled to better understand students’ struggles.

 ## Current Situation